7 Techniques for Building Independence During Orton-Gillingham Lesson

 If you’ve ever waited for a preschooler to put on their shoes or for someone new to tying their sneakers – trying to tie their sneakers, it comes as no surprise that one of the challenges to having a child do something themselves is that it often takes longer than if you were to do it for them.
 Just like students need opportunities to build fluency and automaticity with reading and writing, they also need a chance to practice skills like writing the date, using a reference notebook or chart, and utilizing the COPS strategy.

 Our patience is key.
-Students need the gift of time to do these things themselves without feeling undue pressure.
+Students need time to do these things themselves without feeling undue pressure.
 It can be an intricate dance to keep them focused and on task without hurrying them or interfering with their processing.
 As tutors, we are always aware of the ticking clock as we try to pace the lesson and cover lots of ground, but that time pressure needn’t be passed on to the student, particularly not when they are taking on additional responsibility.

 It is valuable to remember that many of our students struggle with working memory.
 So, the gradual release of responsibility may move more slowly with students with dyslexia than it would with a student without working memory challenges.

-It can be easier and faster to do too much for our students, but our goal is long term independence.
+It can be easier and faster to do too much for our students, but our goal is long-term independence.
 It is valuable for you to keep this in mind as we consider if we are doing things for our students that they could be doing themselves.
 The benefits of building independence are not only leaving the child with better skills for functioning independently and better self-esteem and self-confidence but also ultimately more efficient lessons that allow for deeper exploration of complex concepts.